 Many business owners, including contractors, may have found it difficult to secure a competitive mortgage in the past.
-However, more enlightened lenders are happy to provide a mortgage for limited company directors, who may find it hard to prove income on a ‘traditional’ basis.
+However, more enlightened lenders and mortgage brokers are happy to provide a mortgage for limited company directors, who may find it hard to prove income on a ‘traditional’ basis.

 Proof of income not always a simple matter